 NOTE: If a dryer is pushed underneath a worktop without a vent hose it may not be such a good idea as the hot air is likely to find it hard to escape.
 If using without a venting system it would really be necessary for the dryer to be free standing with plenty of airflow around and somewhere for the air to escape like close to a window, vent or door.

 Siting a vented dryer in a garage is fairly common.
 If no window is available to hang a vent pipe out of and it’s not possible to vent through the garage walls it’s best to leave the garage door open when using if security isn’t an issue.
 Whether the lack of proper venting will cause any real problems depends on how large the garage is and whether there are many cold surfaces etc.

 What about using an internal condenser vent hose kit?

 If desperate you could try one of those condenser vent hose kits which allow the end of the vent hose to go into a plastic container filled with water.
-My mother tried one once and it was useless, I’ve just checked out reviews of them online and many people also report they are useless but some have apparently reported they worked ok.
+However, my mother tried one once and it was useless.
+I’ve checked out reviews of them online and many people also report they are useless but some have apparently reported they worked ok.

 You can support this free resource by using my affiliates.
 They provide quality, related services and goods.